AntonEi/mmapi/README.md

     - In the 'search' field enter the repository name
     - Connect to link the heroku app with the Github repository
     - Click "Deploy Branch" or enable "Automatic Deploys"

+## Credits

+- The structure of the project, especially project set up and the posts, profiles, likes, comments and followers apps, is based on Code Institute's Django REST Framework project ([drf-api](https://github.com/Code-Institute-Solutions/drf-api)).
+- Deployment steps from Code Institure tutorial to create a combined project.
+- The Tags functionality was inspired by Javier's implementation in his [hoodsap](https://github.com/fsjavier/hoodsap-api) project.
+You can find the Tags app for the backend [here](https://github.com/fsjavier/hoodsap-api/tree/main/tags).

+- Credit goes to my peer, Elin Dalenbäck, for her collaborative spirit and dedication in troubleshooting and more.
+Much appreciated!